Azure/Enterprise-Scale/docs/reference/wingtip/README.md

 ## What happens when you deploy Enterprise-Scale?

-By default, all recommendations are enabled, and you must explicitly disable them if you don't want it to be deployed and configured.
+By default, all recommendations are enabled, and you must explicitly disable them if you don't want them to be deployed and configured.
 * A scalable Management Group hierarchy aligned to core platform capabilities, allowing you to operationalize at scale using centrally managed Azure RBAC and Azure Policy where platform and workloads have clear separation.
 *	Azure Policies that will enable autonomy for the platform and the landing zones.
 * An Azure subscription dedicated for Management, which enables core platform capabilities at scale using Azure Policy such as: